 If you have the time, make this a special time to bond with your baby.
 Play a musical mobile, sing a special song, spend time getting close.
 The best way to clean your baby at nappy changing times is with warm water with a few drops of baby oil.

 The water will cleanse and the oil will help to cleanse and moisturise.
-After washing, let your baby kick around to dry himself/herself or pat dry with a soft towel, muslin etc. When the skin is completely dry – check folds, under testicles etc – apply some natural barrier cream and put on a new nappy.
+After washing, let your baby kick around to dry themself or pat dry with a soft towel, muslin etc. When the skin is completely dry, check folds, under testicles etc., apply some natural barrier cream and put on a new nappy.

 When you are out and about

-Time is sometimes of the essence – especially when there is a queue of frantic mothers with babies and toddlers behind you, all wanting to get on and shop!
+Time is sometimes of the essence, especially when there is a queue of frantic parents with babies and toddlers behind you, all wanting to get on and shop!
 Obviously, you cannot make such a special thing of it.
 A pack of wipes and some barrier cream will do nicely.
-Again, try and choose a natural wipe (these will also double up as facial and finger wipes for older children).
+Again, try and choose a natural wipe (these will also double up as facial and hand wipes for older children).